Skin tension

 Grooming your skin has a considerable effect on its tension.

-But the action of grooming any single fold crossing will affect all the others around it.
+But, grooming a particular fold crossing will affect all the others around it.

 Grooming and tension redistribution

-On your body, each fold crossing has formed pulling relationships with its neighbours, and they've reached some kind of equilibrium.
+On your body, each fold crossing has formed pulling relationships with its neighbors, and they've reached some kind of equilibrium.

 Cutaneous tensions before grooming

-The red fold crossing has developed an equilibrium between the tugs of its surrounding crossings.
+The red fold crossing has developed a tension equilibrium with those surrounding it.

-Let's figure out what happens if you groom only the red fold crossing.
+What would happen if you only groomed the red fold crossing?

-To picture this, let's imagine an unreal skin where all crossings would have the same pull.
+To illustrate this, imagine an unreal skin where all the crossings have the same tension.

 Tension redistribution